Concessionary Purchase

 Concessionary Purchase Mortgages

-Buying a home can be challenging, especially when it comes to saving for a deposit.
-A concessionary purchase mortgage offers a unique opportunity to buy a property below market value, often from a family member or landlord, using the equity in the property as a deposit.
+Buying a home can be challenging, especially when saving for a deposit.
+A concessionary purchase mortgage allows you to buy a property below market value, often from a family member or landlord, using the gifted equity as your deposit.

 What is a Concessionary Purchase Mortgage?